+Of all the things to do in Hobart, you probably haven’t thought of sailing to Antarctica.
 Antarctica and Tasmania have had a long and intimate association.
 It was from Hobart that Roald Amudsen and Douglas Mawson’s expeditions launched from.
 Hobart is also home to the Aurora Australis, the icebreaker that takes scientists there every summer, the French research vessel L’Astrolabe and IMAS, centre of excellence for Marine and Antarctic research.
-Some long awaited good news has just been released: travellers will be able to travel from Hobart to Antarctica in comfort in the 2017/18 Australian summer season (December 2017 to 2018) with Chimu Adventures.
+Some long-awaited good news has just been released: travellers will be able to travel from Hobart to Antarctica in comfort.

 Hobart to Antarctica

 Chimu Adventures will have the only departures that will delight ice-mad travellers and history buffs.

 For those of us who live in Australia, the best thing about this trip is there’s no need for long-haul international flights to South America.
 And there’s the opportunity to cruise to Antarctica via Macquarie Island, which is as interesting as Antarctica itself.